FilipeMCruz/fizzbuzz-code-challenge/README.md

 docker compose up -d
 ```

-## Architecture

-The fizzbuzz server is organized into the following packages:

-- handlers: responsible for validating requests before calling the services and generating an http response;
-- services: responsible for running the actual "domain" logic, e.g. fizzbuzz;
-- infrastructure: responsible for running the http server and defining generic wrappers like
-    - logging: logs basic request info;
-    - stats: submits the request info into a channel to be processed in the background;
-- main.go: responsible for capturing flags passed to the program, registering the handlers and starting the server.

 ## Requirements assumed

 - HTTP responses are provided in json since it is probably the most used format for modern HTTP services;